Nicolas-Prevot/InFileNameWeTrust/README.md

 ## How It Works

 1. **Compression**
-   We first compress the input file with zlib to make it smaller and more uniform.
+   The input file is compressed with zlib.

-2. **Base-N Encoding**
+2. **Base‑N Encoding**
-   We interpret the compressed bytes as a large integer and convert it into base **N**, where **N** can be ~63,000–65,000.
-Our “digits” are **valid Unicode BMP characters** that Windows allows in filenames.
+   The compressed bytes are interpreted as a large integer and converted into a high‑base representation.
+The “digits” are valid Unicode BMP characters allowed in Windows filenames.

 3. **Chunking**
-   Windows imposes a limit on filename length (usually 255 UTF-16 code units, or more with “long path” support).
-We split the encoded string into chunks short enough to fit within that limit.
-Each chunk becomes a **zero-byte file** named like: `000000__<chunk> 000001__<chunk> ...`
+   Since Windows limits filename length (usually 255 UTF‑16 code units), the encoded string is split into chunks small enough to serve as filenames.
+Each chunk becomes a **zero‑byte file** whose name encodes part of your data.

 4. **Decoding**
-    - We sort the files by numeric index (the `000000` part).
+    - The filenames are sorted by their numeric prefix.
-    - We concatenate all the chunks from the filenames.
+    - The encoded chunks are concatenated.
-    - We decode from base-N back to bytes.
+    - The data is decoded from base‑N back to bytes.
-    - We decompress with zlib, restoring the original file data.
+    - zlib decompression restores the original file.

-### Why Zero-Byte?

-Because **all** the data lives in the filenames, the file contents are empty.
-Yet collectively, these “empty” files reconstruct your original data.
-Only with Windows.

 ## Installation and Usage

-1. Clone the Repository
+1. **Clone the Repository**

     ```bash
     git clone https://github.com/Nicolas-Prevot/InFileNameWeTrust.git
     cd InFileNameWeTrust
     ```

-2. Start by instanciating your *Conda* environment (or favorite environment setup) by running the following command:
+2. **Create the Environment**

+    If you use Conda:

     ```bash
-    conda env create -v -f environment.yml
+    conda env create -f environment.yml
     conda activate infilenamewetrust
     ```

-3. Install project dependencies with *Poetry*:
+3. **Install with Poetry**

     ```bash
     poetry install